burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 My* ptr;
 delete ptr; // undefined behavior for incomplete types
 ```
-For POD and an object without a destructor, something like C runtime free will be done, which does not need to know about the object's size.
+For [POD](#pod-or-plain-old-datatype-c03) and an object without a destructor, something like C runtime free will be done, which does not need to know about the object's size.
 In this case, you're lucky, and you can typically delete dynamically allocated objects, but in general, it results in undefined behavior.
 (5.3.5 Delete C++2003).

 ## Generate and Suppress the Generation of Special Class Members

-You can explicitly force the compiler to generate default code for a method for which this behavior can take place through `=default`.
-It can be used to change normal accessibility, for example:
+You can explicitly force the compiler to generate default code for a method for which this behavior can take place through `=default` construction.
+It can be used for:

+a.
+Change normal accessibility level.
+For example:

 ```cpp
 // Make destructor virtual